unic0rn9k/slas/README.md

 in the root of the repository.

 ### Todo before publishing 🎉
-- Move ./experimental to other branch
+- ~~Move ./experimental to other branch~~
 - Implement stable tensors, perhabs for predefined dimensions with a macro
 - Implement Debug for matrix
 - Fix matrix api (Column and row specification is weird)
 - Write documentation
 - Benchmark against ndarray (and maybe others?)
+- Allow for use on stable channel, perhabs with a stable feature